Education

 Structure and Function

 The umbilical cord is a lifeline connecting the fetus to the placenta during pregnancy.
-It supplies the developing fetus with oxygen and nutrients while removing waste products.
-The umbilical cord comprises two arteries and one vein, surrounded by a gelatinous substance called Wharton’s jelly.
+It supplies oxygen and nutrients while removing waste products.
+It contains two arteries and one vein, surrounded by a gelatinous substance called Wharton's jelly.

 Umbilical Cord Components

-Umbilical cord blood (UCB) and umbilical cord tissue (UCT) are rich sources of stem cells.
-UCB is primarily known for its hematopoietic stem cells, which give rise to blood and immune cells, while UCT is a rich source of MSCs.
+Umbilical cord blood (UCB) and umbilical cord tissue (UCT) are rich in stem cells.
+UCB is primarily known for hematopoietic stem cells, which form blood and immune cells.
+UCT is a rich source of MSCs.

 MSCs can be derived from both UCB and UCT.
-Although the concentration of MSCs in UCB is lower than in UCT, advancements in isolation and expansion techniques have made it possible to obtain sufficient quantities of MSCs from UCB.
+Although MSC concentration in UCB is lower than in UCT, advances in isolation and expansion methods now allow sufficient cell quantities from UCB for therapeutic use.

 Isolation and Expansion